Graduate Programs

 -

-Develop your innovation, leadership and management skills and build your technical depth with the Dual Degree Master's Program.
-You’ll earn two degrees: an MS offered by one of the six academic departments within the School of Engineering, and an MS in Innovation & Management (MSIM) offered by Tufts Gordon Institute.
-You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost with tuition savings from double counting courses.
+Develop your innovation, leadership and management skills and build your technical depth with the School of Engineering's Dual Degree Master's Program.
+You’ll earn two degrees - an MS offered by Tufts Gordon Institute (on-campus Engineering Management or Innovation and Management) and an MS offered by one of the six academic departments within the School of Engineering.
+And, you earn both degrees in an accelerated timeframe and at a reduced cost.

 -